How to Play

 • How might we work together to build something new for our students, or for ourselves?

-Use Analog Inspiration to help folks reflect on how critical human values, concerns, and skills will be impacted by the emergence of generative AI.
+Use Analog Inspiration to help folks prioritize their values and reflect on how critical human skills will be impacted by the emergence of generative AI.

 Decks Needed: